 ‘Nurture - A Teacher’s Guide to Wellbeing’ is a Digital Teaching Pack for schools to subscribe to annually.
 Teachers gain access to Teacher Lesson Plans and accompanying PowerPoints for every lesson of the academic year, as well as a Scheme of Work, Subject Department Plan, Appendix I and many additional resources.

 ‘Nurture - A Student’s Guide to Wellbeing’ is the accompanying Student Journal which is packed full of classroom activities and homework assignments to correspond to every lesson in the Digital Teaching Pack.
-Students/parents purchase this Student Journal in bookstores nationwide, or teachers can contact us to complete a bulk order for their school.
+You can purchase your Student Journal in participating bookstores nationwide, or a bulk order can be placed directly on our website.

 One annual payment per school = access for all staff in your Wellbeing Department to your chosen Teaching Pack(s).